NikitaRomanovsky/mintos-task/README.md

 # bonapp-task

 This project tests create account API endpoint under positive and negative conditions, leveraging randomized data to ensure no hardcoded or duplicated values are used.
-Each request is dynamically generated, providing unique inputs for each test run.
+Each request is dynamically generated, providing unique inputs for each test run.\

+It also includes Postman collection for positive scenarios of create account functionality.
+Postman as well leverages randomized data in pre-request hooks and validate the response code in post-request hook.

 The project is built with the following technologies: